ag-computational-bio/baktflow/README.md

 - **Sequencing Data Types**: Supports Paired-End Illumina Reads for high-coverage short-read applications, Long Reads (Nanopore) for structural variant analysis and complex genome assembly, Hybrid Data combining short and long reads for enhanced genome assemblies, and Assembled Genomes in FASTA format for downstream analysis like annotation or comparative genomics.
  - **Automated Preprocessing and Annotation** Baktflow handles preprocessing steps including quality checks,read trimming , and genome assembly .
 These steps prepare the data for downstream analysis, which includes genome annotation.

-- **Aggregated Report** Baktflow generates a summarized report that consolidates key analysis results across all samples, including quality assessments from FastQC, assembly statistics from Unicycler, and read trimming data from FastP.
+- **Aggregated Report** Baktflow generates a summarized report that consolidates key analysis results across all samples, including quality assessments from FastQC, assembly statistics from Unicycler, and read trimming data from Fastp.
 This report provides an overview of the entire analysis pipeline, summarizing results from different sequencing technologies and sample types.

 ## Installation